nikstur/userborn/README.md

 - A new user with the UID 1000 is created.
 The user creates all sorts of files owned by them (via their UID).
 - This user is deleted, their UID is freed up.
-- A new user (with a differnent username) is created and get's allocated a new UID.
+- A new user (with a different username) is created and gets allocated a new UID.
 The allocation algorithm doesn't know that previously a user with the UID 1000 existed so it allocates UID 1000 to the new user.
 - This user can now access files from a previously existing user because their